qutip/qutip/CONTRIBUTING.md

 ### 2. Transparency

-All Pull Requests must fill the **AI Tools Usage Disclosure** in the PR template.
-This disclosure is mandatory and must accurately reflect how AI Tools were used.
+For every Pull Request, the **AI Tools Usage Disclosure** must be filled out in the PR template - this is mandatory for all contributions.
+If no AI tools were used, you must state so explicitly.
+If AI tools were used, the disclosure must accurately reflect which tools were used and how.

 ### 3. Copyright & Legal